In recent years house plants have had a renaissance, storming their way into stylish, designer interiors.

 Many house plants have practical benefits too, helping to purify the air by removing toxins and reducing carbon dioxide levels.
 Many studies have shown that a little interior landscaping can greatly improve your well being by lowering stress levels and reducing noise.

 If your home could be turned into a plant paradise then read on to learn how to grow house plants.
 Why not browse our extensive range and buy your houseplants online today?
 Take a look at our Top 10 House plants for some inspiration.
+And for growers advice and help choosing the right indoor plant for your home, head over to our houseplant hub page.

 House plants come in all shapes and sizes, and they each have their own individual requirements.
 While this means that there is a plant for almost every spot in your home, it also means that you'll need to do a little research before you buy.
 There's no need to panic - simply ask yourself the following questions...